 Are all opinions regarding US pullout really equally uninformed and dubious?
 Are there any tools of logic, history or moral guidelines that prove more legitimate than others in this process?

-BOOKTALK.ORG: What if the Iraqis, via legitimate process, want US forces to stay, even increase their numbers?
+BOOKTALK.ORG: What if the Iraqis, via legititmate process, want US forces to stay, even increase their numbers?

 CHOMSKY: Aggressors should pay serious attention to the will of their victims.
 If Afghans in the 1980s had wanted the Russian invaders to stay, even increase their numbers, that should have been a factor in the Russian decision to withdraw.
 Incidentally, many very likely did, for example women in Kabul who gained many rights under the Russian occupation, and surely were not delighted at the actions of Reagan’s favorites, like the terrorist commander Gulbuddin Hekmatyar, whose form of entertainment was to throw acid in the faces of women he considered too liberated.
 But the question is academic, in both cases.

-BOOKTALK.ORG: From, The Cold War Between Washington and Tehran:
+BOOKTALK.ORG: From, The Cold War Between Washtington and Tehran: